JoshCap20/health-checks/README.md

 - **Wi-Fi Connectivity Check**: Continuously checks for Wi-Fi connectivity and pauses the health checks if disconnected.

-- **Alerts**: Configurable alerts (like email notifications) based on specific log levels to keep you informed.
+- **Alerts**: Configurable alerts (like email notifications and telegram) based on specific log levels to keep you informed.

 ## Installation
 ```bash